Skip to content

 You didn't configure advanced security options

-The following error occurs when you activate audit logs, and fine-grained access control isn't activated on your domain:
+When you activate audit logs and fine-grained access control isn't activated on your domain, you receive the following error:

 "UpdateDomainConfig: {"message":"audit log publishing cannot be enabled as you do not have advanced security options configured."}"

-To resolve this error, activate fine-grained access control.
+To resolve this error, turn on fine-grained access control.

 Resource limit exceeded

-The following error occurs when the maximum number of CloudWatch Logs resource policies is reached per AWS Region:
+When you reach the maximum number of CloudWatch Logs resource policies per AWS Region, you receive the following error:

 "PutResourcePolicy: {"__type":"LimitExceededException","message":"Resource limit exceeded."}"